cncf/kubernetes-community-days/content/events/_index.md

 ---
-title: Events
----
+title: Kubernetes Community Day events
+description: |
   After each Kubernetes Community Days event, local organizers can post their slides and videos from the event.
 Videos from some past events are collected in a shared account.
+---